 - Turn on the public Text Scanner model in the Neural Networks page.

-- Create a new bounding box class that contains the Text subtype in the Classes page of your dataset.
+- Create a new bounding box or polygon class that contains the Text subtype in the Classes page of your dataset.
 You can optionally add an Attributes subtype to distinguish between different types of text.

 - Add a model stage to your workflow under the Settings page of your dataset.
 Select Text Scanner model from the dropdown list, and map your new text class.
 If the model stage is the first stage in your workflow, select Auto-Start to send all new images through the model automatically.